Professor Katie Gramich

-Professor Katie Gramich BA (Wales) MA (London) PhD (Alberta)
+BA (Wales) MA (London) PhD (Alberta)

-Deputy Head of School and Head of Subject
+Deputy Head and Head of Subject

 My research is in the area of English Literature.

-Katie Gramich is originally from Ceredigion in West Wales and was educated at the Universities of Aberystwyth, London, and Alberta.
+Katie Gramich is originally from Ceredigion in West Wales and was educated at the Universities of Aberystwyth, King's College London, and Alberta.
 She has lived in Spain, Canada, England, and Wales, and has a good knowledge of German, Spanish, Italian and French, as well as her native Welsh and English.

-Modules taught by Katie include 'Early Twentieth-Century Poetry', 'Modern Welsh Writing in English', and 'Literature, Culture, and Place', on the BA in English Literature and 'Modernisms' and 'Gender in Modern Poetry' on the MA in English Literature.
+Modules taught include 'Early Twentieth-Century Poetry', 'Modern Welsh Writing in English', and 'Modern and Contemporary Women's Poetry', on the BA in English Literature and 'Welsh Fiction' and 'A Journey into Travel Writing' on the MA in English Literature.

 My research to date has focused on a) rediscovering neglected Welsh women writers and bringing their work back into the public domain and b) bringing comparative and feminist perspectives to bear on wide a range of twentieth-century literature.

-- twentieth-century poetry and gender
+- twentieth-century poetry in the British Isles

-- twentieth-century women's writing
+- women's writing

 - comparative literature